Tie stall

-Tie stalls, also known as stanchion or stall barn, are a type of stall where animals are tethered at the neck to their stall.
+Tie stalls, also known as stanchion or stall byre (UK) or barn (US), are a type of stall where animals are tethered at the neck to their stall.
 It is mostly used in the dairy industry, although horses might also be stalled in tie stalls (often referred to as stands or straight stalls).
-Typically, the barn has two rows of stalls, where the cow is tied up for resting, feeding, milking and watering.
-This type of housing is used in both regular and organic farming.
+Typically, the byre or dairy barn has one or two rows of stalls, where the cow is tied up for resting, feeding, milking and watering.
+This type of housing is used in both regular and organic farming, but is becoming obsolete due to animal welfare regulations.

 History

+The actual tie stall, in which the animals stand on a slightly raised platform behind a manure gutter, must be distinguished from the deep litter stall, where the animals stood tethered on the accumulated manure or were able to move freely upon it.
+Free deep‑litter stalls were particularly suitable for sheep and young cattle.
+For dairy farming, however, they were less desirable on account of the required hygiene and the demands of the milking process.
+Horse stables were generally tie stalls, due to the sensitivity of horses' hooves to thrush and other ailments.

-Deep litter barns were commonly used on mainland Europe until the late 19th century.
+The success of the modern tie stall was closely linked to the decline of deep litter byres and barns.
+The latter were commonly used on poor soils in mainland Europe until the late 19th century.
 The mixture of bedding material (usually straw) and manure proved to be perfect fertilizer.
 However, the introduction of artificial fertilizer meant farmers no longer needed to use animal manure as fertilizer.

-In addition, around 1870, people started to increasingly realize hygiene within the dairy industry was important.
-Cows in deep litter barns were often dirty, which meant they also had dirty udders, resulting in contamination of the milk.
-Standing in manure all day also resulted in lameness and other hoof problems.
+Due to growing international competition, dairy producers began to focus more on hygiene from 1870 onwards.
+Cows in deep litter dairy barns were often dirty, which meant they also had dirty udders, resulting in contamination of the milk.
+Standing in manure also resulted in lameness and other hoof problems.
 Hence, farmers started to build the more hygienic tie stalls.

 After World War II farmers started to replace tie stalls with the free stall barn.

 Types

-Two types of tie stalls can be distinguished.
+In the Netherlands two main types of tie stalls were distinguished, which spread – together with modern dairy farming ― to other parts of the world.
+Analogous systems were in use in other countries.